 She’s also passionate about helping other young people to come out of cancer treatment the best way they can, and the VPCC’s research into cancer survivorship is important to her.
 As someone with a passion for science, she’s eager to be part of the story.
 It’s one of her motivations for being part of the VPCC Patient and Family Advisory Committee and playing a part in the future of scientific research.

 By the end of 2020, many of us were looking forward to a break after a tumultuous year, but for Alex’s family there was more to come.
 In December, at just six years old, he was diagnosed with a high risk rhabdomyosarcoma, a type of cancer that starts in the body’s soft tissue, including the muscles, tendons and bones.
 It’s the most common sort of soft-tissue cancer in children.
 As part of his treatment, Alex had to have surgery, more than three weeks of radiation and nine cycles of chemotherapy.
 At the end of all that, his treating team have said that he’s in remission.
-It means that for Alex, his little brother Oliver and mum and dad, the 2021 festive season was a happier one.
+Surveillance is ongoing though, scans and checkups happen every three months.

 As part of the VPCC Patient and Family Advisory Committee, Alex’s mum Courtney sees great value in using her lived experience in paediatric cancer to help influence the way that future research into paediatric cancer is created and delivered.